Denmark: Ties with allies not hurt by alleged US eavesdrop - WTMJ

 According to DR, the alleged setup between the United States and Denmark reportedly allowed the NSA to obtain data by using the telephone numbers of politicians as search parameters.

-DR said its report was based on interviews with nine unnamed sources, all of whom were said to have had access to classified information held by the FE.
+The broadcaster said its report was based on interviews with nine unnamed sources, all of whom were said to have had access to classified information held by the Danish Defense Intelligence Service.
 The military agency allegedly helped the NSA from 2012 to 2014.

+In Norway, Prime Minister Erna Solberg summoned an unnamed U.S. diplomat on Thursday.
+The prime minister told Norwegian news agency NTB that “the Americans have clearly said that they changed their practice in 2014 when it comes to monitoring allies, and that they will work with us and others to clarify what has happened. “

+“We have today met with the U.S. Embassy in Oslo to follow up on this invitation,” Solberg said, according to NTB.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.